Dogs Go | Wirral Dog Day Care

 5. DON’T BE AFRAID OF A TUG TOY!

 When used in the right way, tug toys are great!
-They capitalise on that prey drive we mentioned - this creating a fun and an exciting game for your dog.
-But make sure the toy is appropriate for your dog - is it soft, hard, chewy?
+They capitalise on that prey drive we mentioned – this creates a fun and exciting game for your dog.
+But make sure the toy is appropriate for your dog – is it soft, hard, or chewy?
 Can your dog get a good grip?
 Are parts of the toy less easy for your dog to hold?

 Your relationship with your dog determines the quality of your life with your dog.
 Does he want to please you?
 Does he love you?
 Does he do things out of fear?
 Does he ignore you the first session he gets?

 When I got home, my dog was super attentive to me (more than usual) and I just felt closer to him.
-He seemed happier and more focussed on me, like he knew I was the keeper of the fun.
-(Obviously I am, I built a dog park for him, spoilt dog!)
+He seemed happier and more focused on me like he knew I was the keeper of the fun.
+(Obviously, I am, I built a dog park for him, spoilt dog!)

-I would really encourage anyone who has a dog to learn about this four legged friend- how does he want to play?
-How best can we communicate to him?
+I would really encourage anyone who has a dog to learn about this four-legged friend- how does he want to play?
+How best can we communicate with him?
 It’s extremely rewarding and can only lead to positive things.

 Sarah Ashworth